lunarring/lunar_tools/README.md

 img = cam.get_img()
 ```

-# Fast rendering
+# Real-time display
+## Torch, PIL, numpy
 Allows to fast render images from torch, numpy or PIL in a window.
 Can be directly from the GPU, without need to copy.
+Works with np arrays, PIL.Image and torch tensors (just uncomment from below).
 ```python
 import lunar_tools as lt
 import torch